sunpy/sunpy/docs/tutorial/timeseries.rst

     >>> my_timeseries.quantity('xrsa') # doctest: +REMOTE_DATA
     <Quantity [1.e-09, 1.e-09, 1.e-09, ..., 1.e-09, 1.e-09, 1.e-09] W / m2>

-Notice that this is a `~astropy.units.Quantity` object which we discussed in :ref:`units-sunpy`.
+Notice that this is a `~astropy.units.Quantity` object which we discussed in :ref:`sunpy-tutorial-units`.
 Additionally, the timestamp associated with each point and the time range of the observation are accessible as attributes,

 .. code-block:: python